telerik/maui-docs/knowledge-base/trial-message.md

 1. Ensure that the licensed package is referenced in the project (`Telerik.UI.for.Maui` instead of `Telerik.UI.for.Maui.Trial`).

-1. Uninstall any Trial installations from the machine.
+1. Uninstall any installed trial versions from the machine.

 1. If you have created local NuGet feeds, ensure they do not contain Trial versions of our packages.